TRPG0/ArchipelagoULTRAKILL/apworld/docs/setup_en.md

 6. Enable Archipelago in game, then restart ULTRAKILL.

-7. To connect to the server, first select a new save file, then press `F8` and use the command `connect [address:port] [player] [password]`.
-The port and password are both optional - if no port is given, then the default port of `38281` will be used.
+7. To connect to the server, first select a new save file.
+Then open the options menu, click the PLUGIN CONFIG button, click Configure next to Archipelago, and open the PLAYER SETTINGS menu.
+Enter your name, the server's address in the form of `address:port`, and a password if necessary, then click the Connect button.

-There are some additional commands that can be used:
+There are some additional commands that can be used by pressing `F8` to open the console:

+- `connect [address:port] [player] [password]` - Connect to an Archipelago server.
 - `disconnect`: Disconnect from an Archipelago server.
 - `say [message]`: Send messages or commands to the server.
-- `log`: Adjust the messages that appear at the bottom of the screen while connected to a server.
-    - `log size [int]`: Change the font size.
-    - `log lines [int]`: Change the number of lines that will be displayed.
-    - `log clear`: Clears all messages.
-    - `log toggle`: Shows/hides the messages.